 Campbellsville University is a private Christian institution that offers 63 programs of study at the undergraduate level, 17 masters degrees, five postgraduate areas and eight pre-professional programs.
 It is located about 45 miles southeast of our main campus near Green River Lake.

 For the most part, the general education classes you take at ECTC will transfer as general education classes to Campbellsville, but Campbellsville prefers courses in history, English (101 and 102, not literature), sociology, psychology, and religion to fill those slots.
 The digital literacy course will also transfer to Campbellsville.
 One number to note is that Campbellsville will require students to take at least 11 hours of general education courses at its institution, so it's typically not in students' best interests to complete an associate in arts or associate in science degree before they transfer.

 Yes!
 Campbellsville has specific agreements in place for ECTC students who want to complete degrees they begin here.
 Because of articulation agreements, Campbellsville will accept more hours from ECTC so students take fewer hours at the upper level to complete bachelor's degrees.

 - Campbellsville University's Business Administration/Organizational Management Transfer Degree

 - Campbellsville University's Criminal Justice Transfer Degree

 Students who want to earn a bachelor of arts degree in Early Childhood Education or Interdisciplinary Early Childhood Education can complete most of those classes right here in Hardin County.

 What about scholarships?

 Find out more about Campbellsville University.
-And come in and talk to a transfer advisor in the ECTC Transfer Center in room 106 of the RPC building.
+And come in and talk to a transfer advisor in the ECTC Advising Center in room 106 of the RPC building.